dai-shi/proxy-compare/README.md

 proxy.d.e

 isChanged(original, { d: { e: "3" } }, accessed) // true
+// Even though `{ e: "3" } is structurally equivalent to `nested`, because `nested` was not
+// tracked, `isChanged` sees the new `{ e: "3" }` as a new instance with no equal keys and so
+// by default considers it changed.
 ```

 Returns **any** No return.

 ### getPathList

-Convert `accessed` to path list.
+Convert `accessed` to a list of paths.

-Because `accessed` is a WeakMap, it is not easily printable by `console.log` or `accessed.toString()`.
+Because `accessed` is a WeakMap, it is not easy to print/log for debugging.

-Instead, `getPathList` allows converting `accessed` to a printable path list, primarily for debugging purposes.
+`getPathList` converts `accessed` to a list of paths.
+It should primarily be used for debugging,
+because `isChanged` is the canonical API for asking "are there changes?".

 #### Parameters